Cadyshack/Udacity-DSA/introduction/unscramble-computer-science-problems/Analysis.md

 **Description**: The goal of this code is to determine which telephone number spent the longest time on the phone during the period of September 2016.
 All the records in the calls.csv are from September 2016, therfore we use this dataset to output the solution.

 **Approach**: Iterated through the calls list to build a *phone_time* dictionary that stores phone numbers as keys and the total call duration in seconds as the value.
-For each record in the calls list, we extract two telephone numbers and the call duration and update the *phone_time* dictionary for both *num1* and *num2* using the `get()` method to retrieve the current value (or 0 if they key does not exist) and adds the *duration* to it.
+For each record in the calls list, we extract two telephone numbers and the call duration and update the *phone_time* dictionary for both *num1* and *num2* using the `get()` method to retrieve the current value (or 0 if the key does not exist) and adds the *duration* to it.

 **Complexity Analysis**: